mbolters/Bamazon/README.md

 ### Check out this video to see how it works: [bamazonVid](./bamazonVid.mov)

-Bamazon uses some third-party node modules, has it's own modules, and connects to a mysql database to store and retrieve product and department information.
+Bamazon uses some third-party node modules and connects to a mysql database to store and retrieve product and department information.

 ## Third-party Node Modules
 Bamazon uses these node modules: ```inquirer``` and ```mysql```.